PLM ComparisonPLM TechnologyBuyers Guides

 3. 3DEXPERIENCE (Dassault Systèmes) — Best for CATIA-Centric Programs

-Best fit: Aerospace and transportation programs running CATIA as the primary design tool, automotive OEMs in the Dassault ecosystem (Renault, Stellantis, Ferrari), life sciences programs using both CATIA (device design) and MEDIDATA (clinical data).
+Best fit: Aerospace and transportation programs running CATIA as the primary design tool, automotive OEMs in the Dassault ecosystem (Renault, Stellantis, Ferrari), life sciences programs using CATIA for device design.

-Why it wins here: When you are fully in the Dassault stack, the design-simulation-manufacturing integration is seamless in a way no other vendor can match.
-A change in CATIA propagates through SIMULIA (simulation), DELMIA (manufacturing process planning), and ENOVIA (change management) within the same platform session.
-This is architecturally different from the API-mediated integration that every other PLM vendor offers.
+• Single-platform design-to-manufacturing: When you are fully in the Dassault stack, a change in CATIA propagates through SIMULIA (simulation), DELMIA (manufacturing process planning), and ENOVIA (change management) within the same platform session.
+This is architecturally different from the API-mediated integration that every other PLM vendor offers — there is no translation, no connector latency, no version mismatch.

-Where it struggles: Non-CATIA organizations get dramatically less integration value from 3DEXPERIENCE.
-ENOVIA (the PLM/data management layer) can be used without CATIA, but the integration story that drives most of the ROI requires the full Dassault stack.
-Cloud 3DEXPERIENCE has matured significantly, but on-premises customers lag by a release cycle.
+Where 3DEXPERIENCE struggles: Non-CATIA organizations get dramatically less integration value.
+ENOVIA (the PLM/data management layer) can be used without CATIA, but the ROI that justifies 3DEXPERIENCE's cost requires the full Dassault stack.
+On-premises customers lag cloud by a release cycle, which creates a two-tier support burden for hybrid deployments.

 Reference customers: Boeing (partial), Airbus, Bombardier, Renault, Ferrari, Stellantis, Dassault Aviation.